ddpro/example/README.md

 ## Codeception

 I have used [codeception](http://codeception.com/) as a test framework.
+I haven't made any great effort to achieve a high level of test coverage, this is only an example application after all.
 To create the test harness follow these steps:

 * Include the following lines in your composer.json file, and run composer update: